Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 The police have charged him with financial crimes, effectively using his success in business as an excuse to lock him up.
 But Vasilevich has already been listed as one of the 145 political prisoners currently languishing in Belarus’ jails, singled out for his support for Babariko, who he knew personally from before the elections thanks to a shared interest in art.

-In what was clearly a big operation, at exactly the same time police entered Vasilevich’s other office as well as the homes of nearly two dozen lawyers, accountants and other senior executives in his organisation, which were also searched and cleared of records, money and hardware.
+In what was clearly a big operation, at exactly the same time police entered Vasilevich’s other office as well as the homes of nearly two dozen co-workers, accountants and other senior executives in his organisation, which were also searched and cleared of records, money and hardware.

 “All of Sasha’s businesses and the homes of key employees were searched simultaneously.
-The police detained some 20-30 people who were “invited” to meet with the Department of Financial investigations,” says Vasilevich’s wife Nadia, who spoke with bne IntelliNews by phone from Tallinn where she now lives in self-imposed exile.
+The police detained some 20-30 people who were “invited” to meet with the Department of Financial investigations,” says Vasilevich’s wife Nadia, who spoke with bne IntelliNews by phone from Tallinn, where she now lives in self-imposed exile.
 “They confiscated all the electronics and cash that they found, including the children’s iPads.”

 Across town Nadia was just getting out of her car at midday and was in the parking lot near the own offices of her digital design business Red Graphics, which she owns independently from her husband, although the two sets of firms occasionally work together.
 She was also detained and taken in for questioning for several hours, but eventually she was released.

-Despite the increasingly brutality of the police during the demonstrations, one of the oddities of a truly authoritarian regime is its need to keep a sheen of legality for its actions; across most of the former Soviet Union (FSU) there is a ban on arresting pregnant women which remains taboo.
+Despite the increasingly brutality of the police during the demonstrations, one of the oddities of a truly authoritarian regime is its need to keep a sheen of legality for its actions; across most of the former Soviet Union (FSU) there is a ban on arresting pregnant women, which remains taboo.
 Nadia was eventually released several hours later the same day.

-In all some 30 people were caught up in the razzia that day.
-Even the home of Vasilevich’s mother was raided and searched by security services.
+In all, some 30 people were caught up in the razzia that day.
+Even the home of Nadia's mother was raided and searched by security services.

 That was three months ago and Vasilevich remains in pre-trial detention, while Nadia has fled the country and is in Tallinn, unsure of when she will see her husband again.
-Vasilevich faces up to 15 more months in pre-trial detention and a sentence of three to four years if convicted.
+Vasilevich faces up to 15 more months in pre-trial detention and a sentence of up to seven years if convicted.

 The details of the charges and the legal process that followed remain unclear, as detainees in Belarus are required to sign a non-disclosure agreement (NDA) that bans them from talking about their cases.
 Nadia warned that if she talked about her case in detail she could face criminal prosecution if she returns home.